johannes-poetzsch/Rigid-Subgraphs/README.md

 # Rigid Subgraphs
 Python implementation of a method to find all maximum infinitesimal rigid subgraphs of 2 and 3 dimensional graphs.

+## Setup

+The implementation was tested on Python 3.10.

+Run `pip install -r requirements.txt` to install dependencies.

+## Usage

 ## Finding maximum infinitesimal rigid subgraphs in 2D
-*For simplicity, infinitesimal rigidity will be refered to as rigidity in the description of the algothims.*
+*For simplicity, infinitesimal rigidity will be refered to as rigidity in the description of the algorithms.*

 In 2D, fixing two points in a rigid graph fixes the whole graph.
 Our algorithm exploits this property to find maximum rigid subgraphs:
 Since any non-trivial rigid graph contains at least one edge, all maximum rigid subgraphs can be found by fixing a single edge and then detecting all points that can not move as a consequence.